PHC Board of Directors

 Francesca brings 20 years of experience in both behavioral health and affordable housing programs and policy development to her current role, including experience as a community-based mental health clinician and as a manager of crisis/respite and residential treatment programs.
 Previously, she played a central role in Connecticut's financing and development of more than 4,000 units of permanent supportive housing as the foundation of the state's strategy to end homelessness.
 Francesca’s professional involvements are guided by longstanding interest in the organizational capacity of human service and affordable housing nonprofits, particularly given their role as ‘agents of equity’.
 This interest has led to her current and past participation on the boards of directors of several housing and human service organizations.
 She joined the PHC board in 2015.

-Dr. Pamela H. Mitchell - Vice President
+Dr. Pamela H. Mitchell - President

 Department of Nursing and Health Systems, University of Washington

 Pam is a professor of Nursing and Health Systems, as well as the Executive Associate Dean of Nursing.
 She is also an adjunct Professor of Health Services in the School of Public Health.
 She has been involved in the work of PHC since its inception through Plymouth Church, UCC.
 For the past 15 years she has led research teams to improve the health of people with chronic illness who also suffer depression, work which also intersects with the goals of Plymouth Healing Communities.